dantecatalfamo/Hak5-CloudC2-OpenRC/README.md

 ## Starting the daemon

-After following the setup, all you have to do to launch CloudC2 is run
+After following the setup, all you have to do to launch CloudCin the background2 is run

 ```
 rc-service cloudc2 start
 ```

-It should launch in the background.
 You can then set it to run at boot.

 ```
 rc-update add cloudc2